Lunellavz/reading-notes201/class-03.md

 ## Padding

 Padding is how much space should appear between content of an element and its border.
+Usually you use pixels but it is possible to use percentages and ems.

+## Margin

+The margin controls the gap between boxes.

 JS and JQuery by Jon Duckett